 Temporary rule; closure.

 NMFS is prohibiting retention of big skate in the Central Regulatory Area of the Gulf of Alaska (GOA).
-This action is necessary because the 2015 total allowable catch of big skate in the Central Regulatory Area of the GOA will be reached.
+This action is necessary because the 2012 total allowable catch of big skate in the Central Regulatory Area of the GOA has been reached.

 FOR FURTHER INFORMATION CONTACT: